mieweb/docs/content/functions/encounters/working-in-a-visit-encounter.md

 * Encounter is Closed with a service date 7 or more days in the past (from today's date).
 * Encounter is Open with a service date 30 or more days in the past (from today's date).
-* UNLESS the time the user set the encounter current was within the last 48 hours.
-This way if really need to, users can manually set an old encounter as current, but it's not going to stay that way for very long.
+* A user can set an old encounter to be ‘current' beyond these dates, but the system will auto-release them 2 days later.

 ## Multiple Users in Encounter